aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 requires defining a new constant and action creator for each action.
 * Create a `PokemonDetailReducer` to respond to the `pokemonDetail` slice of the app state.
-* Create a `fetchSinglePokemon` thunk action creator.
+* Create a `requestSinglePokemon` thunk action creator.
 * Create a `PokemonDetailContainer` that maps props to `PokemonDetail`.
 * Create a class `PokemonDetail` component that returns information of the pokemon.
 * Add a `Route` that renders the `PokemonDetailContainer` component when the url matches the path `"pokemon/:pokemonId`".